United Way of Central Maryland FAQs

 Q: What are UWCM's special programs and initiatives?

-A: In addition to providing grant funding to more than 100 nonprofits in central Maryland, United Way of Central Maryland manages its own unique initiatives aimed at bringing good health, financial stability and self-sufficiency to central Marylanders facing poverty.
+A: In addition to providing grant funding to more than 100 nonprofits in central Maryland, United Way of Central Maryland manages its own unique initiatives aimed at advancing education, financial stability and health for central Marylanders facing poverty.

 Access to Healthy Food Initiative